 Hello, world!

-Notice that this time, we didn’t see the output telling us that Cargo was compiling hello_cargo.
-Cargo figured out that the files haven’t changed, so it just ran the binary.
-If you had modified your source code, Cargo would have rebuilt the project before running it, and you would have seen output like this:
+Notice that this time we didn’t see output indicating that Cargo was compiling hello_cargo.
+Cargo figured out that the files hadn’t changed, so it just ran the binary.
+If you had modified your source code, Cargo would have rebuilt the project before running it, and you would have seen this output:

 $ cargo run